AS

 Frustrated, Craig re-diagnoses the problem.
 Many users never make it this far.

-Use cases for provisioning services are nuanced, requiring tailored solutions.
-Yet, the platform didn’t provide resources to help users determine the services they need and how to set them up.
+IBM Cloud use cases require tailored solutions, but the platform does not help users understand the services they need or how to set them up.

 There isn’t support that helps you by saying ‘Well if you got X service and Y service, you should probably X service too to make them work better.’
 That’s a missed opportunity.